ngpp1998/Automation-With-Python/README.md

 # Automation-With-Python
-Created an executable file that extracts headlines from a website and scheduled to run it everyday on Windows.
+Created an executable file using python that extracts headlines from a website and scheduled to run it everyday on Windows.